CDLUC3/dash/user-guide.md

 ### Browse data

-1. You can search all datasets in Dash by entering a term here
+1. Search all datasets in Dash by entering term(s)
 2. Use the facets on the left (Campus, Author, Keyword) to narrow down your search
 3. Search results can be sorted by title, author, etc
 4. Search results are displayed; click on the title to go to the dataset landing page and view the full metadata